 WRIT OF POSSESSION

 The tenants have a limited statute of time to respond or not respond to the summons.
-In cases of non-response, the landlord will win by default judgement, even when represented in court by the Broker as part of your rental property management services agreed to in the property management agreement.
+In cases of non-response, the landlord will win by default judgment, even when represented in court by the Broker as part of your rental property management services agreed to in the property management agreement for residential rental property .
 If your tenants file a response, a court date will typically be scheduled no more than 30 days after the response.
 When the court rules in favor of the landlord, a writ of possession will be ordered and delivered to the owner or the property management companies’ Broker.

 When the court decides on a judgment in the landlords’ favor, restitution for court costs and attorney fees if any will be awarded.
 At this stage a ‘writ of possession’ will be issued and usually takes about 2 weeks to be delivered by mail.
 This writ is inclusive of instructions to the sheriff to lock the tenants out of the property and maintain the peace while locks are changed by the San Diego property management companies’ locksmith.
 However, initially the sheriff will go to the property and notify them that they must vacate the property, including removing personal possession within five days.
 If the tenant refuses to vacate, they will be forcibly removed.

 The total eviction process takes 45-60 days depending on the time of year and can be delayed further by Holidays.
 As part of your rental property management services, San Diego property managers will often pre-emptively try to negotiate with the tenant to vacate by offering leniency or ‘cash for keys’, as to avoid the time and expense of the eviction process.